 Luckily my hostel, the hiker-friendly Green Backpackers hostel (which is now sadly, closed) was perfectly placed right opposite the bus stop, but more impressively, just a few minutes walk to the northern ridge of the crater and it’s viewing points and trails.
 With just a couple of hours to spare before sunset, I hired a bike and set about heading up to the edges of the Ramon Crater – a 38 km long, 6 km wide, 860 meters high and 450-meter deep natural wonder.

 Ramon Crater Viewpoints and Sunsets

-You can either climb a small hill for a wider view or visit various constructed ledges along the ‘Albert Promenade’ including the ‘bird balcony’ that hangs over the crater.
+You can either climb a small hill for a wider view or visit the various constructed ledges along the ‘Albert Promenade’ including the ‘bird balcony’ that hangs over the crater.

 Either way, the view doesn’t disappoint.
 It sounds impressive in numbers but in reality more so, with the dusty air blurring the ridgeline in the distance and making it appear never-ending.
 I may have been on my own for sunset, but I quite enjoy those moments for reflection and I couldn’t have asked for a better backdrop.